|Development and Pilot Testing of the Students with Autism Accessing General Education (SAAGE) Model

-Purpose: This project will develop a comprehensive intervention to increase the quality of educational services and access to inclusive settings for students with co-occurring autism spectrum disorder (ASD) and intellectual disability (ID) in elementary school.
+Purpose: This project proposed to develop a comprehensive intervention to increase the quality of educational services and access to inclusive settings for students with co-occurring autism spectrum disorder (ASD) and intellectual disability (ID) in elementary school.
 Existing support systems in many schools do not sufficiently meet the needs of these students, and there is a wide gap between what is known from research regarding best practices and current educational practices.
-This intervention will be designed to reduce that gap to improve social and academic outcomes for students with ASD and ID.
+This intervention was designed to reduce that gap to improve social and academic outcomes for students with ASD and ID.

-Project Activities: In Year 1 of this project, researchers will conduct focus groups with stakeholders and obtain feedback from experts in the field to refine the initial modules and develop the complete and comprehensive Students with Autism Accessing General Education (SAAGE) intervention as well as all required implementation materials.
-In Year 2, feasibility testing and the assessment of parent and teacher satisfaction with the intervention will comprise the last stages of refining the model and finalizing implementation measures.
-In Year 3, researchers will conduct a pilot study to assess the promise of the intervention using a randomized controlled trial.
+Project Activities: In Year 1 of this project, researchers planned to conduct focus groups with stakeholders and obtain feedback from experts in the field to refine the initial modules and develop the complete and comprehensive Students with Autism Accessing General Education (SAAGE) intervention as well as all required implementation materials.
+In Year 2, the project planned for feasibility testing and the assessment of parent and teacher satisfaction with the intervention, comprising the last stages of refining the model and finalizing implementation measures.
+In Year 3, researchers proposed to conduct a pilot study to assess the promise of the intervention using a randomized controlled trial.

 Setting: This research project will be conducted in elementary schools in New York, North Carolina, and Florida.